hanyu1774/Render-3D-Star/README.md

 * Its colors will change over time.

 In this entire project, no object file is used.
 Everything is rendered via WGSL.
 The vertices and indices of the 3D star are found in `src/models/star_geometry.rs`.

+## Download

+See "Releases" on the right.
+There you will find the downloable files for either Linux or Windows.

 ## Code structure briefly explained